-A PV array is what you normally see on a roof.
-It’s a collection of solar panels, which are comprised of solar cells (usually made of silicon) that sit in the sun to harvest energy.
+An array is a collection of solar panels comprised of “cells” which harvest the sun’s energy.
 When a photon from the sun hits a cell, it knocks loose an electron from the silicon atoms that make up the cell.
-There are wires connected to the solar cell that collect these roaming electrons.
-The wires are connected to other cells and all of the cells together make a solar panel.
-One panel is connected to the next in a combination of series and parallel connections known as a “string.”
-All of these connections of cells, panels, and strings are considered a solar PV array.
+The electrons are collected by the wires connected to the solar cell and wha-la, power!
+These wires are connected to other cells to make up a solar panel.
+One panel is connected to the next in a series of parallel connections known as a “string.”
+Your array is made up of one or more of these strings.

-Monitoring devices collect data from the inverter and present it visually through charts, graphs, or other animations.
-Most monitoring systems also allow you view your data online, and some even track the overall energy use within the home.
-Monitoring systems illustrate how solar equipment performs under various conditions, and can be a great motivator for conserving energy overall.
+With your own personal device, be it a laptop or mobile phone, you will have the ability to collect data from the inverter and present it visually through charts, graphs, or other animations.
+Most monitoring systems also allow you to view your data online, and some even track the overall energy use within the home.
+Monitoring systems illustrate the efficiency of your solar equipment and how it performs under various conditions.